 It’s a learning process.
 My skills and confidence have gone through a change which has also translated to my clients going through positive changes.

 7) Going from being an engineer to being a leadership coach, were there any classes or courses that you undertook?

 Engineering and MBA were purely technical, managerial skillsets.
 After that, in 2017, I did my training with the Coaches Training Institute in Switzerland.
 It is a world-renowned institute for coaches.
 I keep training myself.
 So more recently, I did a positive intelligence training.
-Another is the leadership circle profile, which looks at our patterns strategically as well as mindset wise.
+Another is the leadership circle profile, which looks at our patterns strategically as well as mindset-wise.
 Which is also an assessment tool.
-As I mentioned, I keep training myself and taking classes and investing in coaches.
+As I mentioned, I keep training myself taking classes and investing in coaches.
 I believe in investing in myself.

 8) Lastly, as you probably know, the majority of our readers are women.
 And predominantly they are women that are looking to come back to their careers.
 So what advice would you give them?

 I would want them to actively think of raising their self-confidence and self-worth.
 You can do this in several ways.
-One way is that you can go back to your previous accomplishments and take stock and remind yourself that you have value.
-Secondly, I believe there are organizations like Prayaana, who upskill women and have mentors as well.
+One way is that you can go back to your previous accomplishments take stock and remind yourself that you have value.
+Secondly, I believe there are organizations like Prayaana, that upskill women and have mentors as well.
 So I would say, take external help.
-We might be entrenched in our situation and may not see the brilliance that we have and the opportunities that are available.
+We might be entrenched in our situation and may not see the brilliance that we have and the available opportunities.
 So having a mentor or a coach can help us get out of that rut and see these things.
 The third is just keeping going.
 If you hear no from an employer, evaluate what you could have done differently.
 Is it a professional or personal skill that you can improve?
 So work on that and get back out there.
 Don’t take no for an answer.